MicroEJ/Example-Standalone-Java-C-Interface/README.md

 Here are a few things to consider when choosing between Shielded Plug and an SNI and Immortals based solution

+* Performance
-* Generally speaking, Shielded Plug will copy data from/to a database block and will therefore take more memory than an SNI-based solution relying on a shared memory area with less data copying.
+	* Generally speaking, Shielded Plug (SP for short) will copy data from/to a database block and will therefore take more processing time and memory than an SNI-based solution relying on a shared memory area with less data copying.
+	* SP is more suitable for asynchronous (post) processing of published data

+* Data Integrity
+	* Given that with SP there is no buffering of data, it makes it more suitable for sampling scenarios where losing a value once in a while is not critical .

+* API convenience
-* Besides, Shielded Plug requires that you describe your data in an xml based configuration file.
+	* SP requires that you describe your data in an xml based configuration file.
-* However, the synchronization API is somewhat simpler
+	* However, the SP synchronization API is quite simple
 	* Using SNI and Immortals, it is easier to pass data directly to/from C native functions

 In summary, for simple use cases, Shielded Plug shall suffice, but for more intensive and more constrained environments, SNI and Immortals may be a better fit.